md-irohas/md-irohas.github.io/content/blog/2024-03-trip-tottori-sand-dunes/index.en.md

 The dunes appeared smaller from a distance than I had imagined.
 However, once I got closer and entered the site, I realized they were surprisingly large.
-I ended up spending nearly two hours walking around and taking photos."
+I ended up spending nearly two hours walking around and taking photos.

 ## Photos